ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Attestation Evidence also is usually signed by a key that proves the entity/device and the evidence it produces are authentic.
 The Claims Set includes a nonce or some other means to provide freshness.
 The Attestation Evidence goes to a Verifier where the signature is validated.
-Some of the Claims may also be validated.
+Some of the Claims may also be validated against Reference Values.
 The Verifier then produces Attestation Results which is also usually a Claims Set.
 The Attestation Results go to the Relying Party which is the ultimate consumer of the "Remote Attestaton Procedures", RATS.
 The Relying Party uses the Attestation Results as needed for the use case, perhaps allowing a device on the network, allowing a financial transaction or such.